Case Study: Visualize Complex Microservice Data Using Python

 - Multiple platforms might be used

-- Can be more difficult to understand product and its lifecycles
+- Can be more difficult to understand product and its flows

 Use case: How to Visualize Distributed Data?